scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The public key needed to verify the issuing CA certificate is in a Control Plane root certificate.
 Issuing CA certificates do not bundle the root certificate needed to verify them.
 In order to verify an issuing CA certificate, a pool of root certificates must first be extracted from one or more active TRCs (as described in [](#signing-verifying-cp-messages)).

 The RECOMMENDED maximum validity period of a Control Plane issuing CA certificate is 15 days.
-This is much shorter than root certificates, which have a longer recommended maximum validity period, because they are part of the TRC of an ISD, which itself also has a longer recommended maximum validity (see {{table-2}}).
+This is much shorter than root certificates, which have a longer recommended maximum validity period because they are part of the TRC of an ISD, which itself also has a longer recommended maximum validity (see {{table-2}}).
 This ensures that the TRC need not be updated all the time and is thus relatively stable.

 ## Control Plane AS Certificate